theBrianCui/terminator.js/README.md

 Automatically types a string `command` into the prompt, letter by letter, to simulate human typing.
 When auto-typing finishes, the command executes.
 An optional `delay` parameter can be provided to delay (in ms) the insertion of the first character.

-When `.autoType` is called, the contents of the terminal are cleared (reset) and user input is ignored.
+When `.autoType` is called, the prompt input is cleared and user input is ignored.
+Make sure a prompt is available (call `.prompt`) before calling `.autoType`, or else nothing will get actually typed.

 #### `.writeLine(text)`